na-na-hi/renget/archive/how2playba.md

 There is some nuance here: sHoshino's ATK buff EX stacks with Himari/Kotama's ATK buff EX for example, but generally (de)buffs in the same skill slot don't stack.

 # FAQ
+>Is it too late to play?
+No.

+>When is a good time to start?
+The best time to start was yesterday, the second best time to start is right now.
+This holds true for any bonsai game.
+If you're playing the game for a specific girl, I'd still suggest playing now even if she's limited.
+Better to find out if you like the game now than wait and be disappointed later.

 > I'm AP capped!
 What do I spend it on?
 You spend it on whatever campaign is currently running (the pink banner).
 If it's a dead week (e.g. only 2x scrimmages) it's:
 Hard missions > Normal missions > Commissions.